 \begin{proof} Using Thm.\ \ref{thm:arithmeticShalika}, the first part of the lemma may be proved in analogy to the case of Whittaker models.
 See Harder \cite[p.80]{hardermodsym}, Mahnkopf \cite[p.594]{mahnk} or Raghuram--Shahidi \cite[Lem.\ 3.2]{raghuram-shahidi-imrn}.
 See also Remark \ref{rem:unique} below.

 In order to prove the remaining assertions of the lemma, consider the vector $\xi_{\Pi_f} = \otimes_{v\notin S_\infty}\xi_{\Pi_v}$, where $\xi_{\Pi_v}$ is a new vector (called ``essential vector'' in Jacquet--Piatetski-Shapiro--Shalika \cite{jac-ps-shalika-mathann}.)
 That means that $\xi_{\Pi_v}$ is right invariant by a suitable open compact subgroup of $G(F_v)$ which gives rise to a one-dimensional space of invariant vectors.
-At each finite place $v$, the vector $\xi_{\Pi_v}$ is unique up to scalars and we fix a choice of $\xi_{\Pi_v}$ by assuming that $\xi_{\Pi_v}(id_v)=1$.
-Then we obtain by an easy calculation using (\ref{eqn:aut-c-action}) that
+At each finite place $v$, the vector $\xi_{\Pi_v}$ is unique up to scalars and if $\eta_v$ is unramified at all $v\in S_{\Pi_f}$ (in particular, if $\eta_v=\triv_v$ at the finitely many, non-archimedean places, where $\Pi$ ramifies) we may fix a choice of $\xi_{\Pi_v}$ by assuming that $\xi_{\Pi_v}(id_v)=1$, see \cite{note}, Cor.\ 8.
+In this case, we obtain by an easy calculation using (\ref{eqn:aut-c-action}) that